Statue of Michael Jackson

 Fayed interpreted the club’s demise as entirely related to the disrespect paid to the statue of his friend, to which Fayed apparently prescribed talismanic qualities.
 Upon the statue’s reinstallation at Manchester’s National Football Museum, Fayed remarked:

 “This statue was a charm and we removed the luck from the club and now we have to pay the price[…] When [Khan] asked me to move it I said: ‘You must be crazy.’
 This is such a fantastic statue which the fans are crying out for.
 But now he has paid the price because the club has been relegated.
 He called me because he told me he wanted Michael to return.
 I told him, no way.”

-And thus, the statue is now locked firmly in the Museum and Fulham remain on the outside of football’s uppermost levels of competition.
+And thus, the statue is now locked firmly in the Museum and Fulham have only just managed to claw their way back into the premier league.

 Update August 2019: The statue was removed from the National Football Museum in March 2019.

 Follow us on Twitter to get the latest on the world's hidden wonders.